Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks

-We can calculate the upper bound on the two-way key rate $r_\textrm{2-way} \leq I(A:B|F)$ by evaluating the conditional mutual information for the distribution $p_\sub{ABF}$ in Eq.~\eqref{eqs:table_abe_loss_f2}.
-In what follows, we do this for the two (2,3,3,3)- and (2,2,3,3)-scenarios of interest, in which the $\mathsf{Q}$-probabilities in Tab.~\eqref{eqs:table_abe_loss_f2} are determined by the CHSH-optimal measurements~\eqref{eq:standard_measurements} performed on a shared maximally entangled state~$\ket{\Phi^{+}}$, and given by~\eqref{eqs:biased_CHSH} depending on the key settings $\xk$, $\yk$.
+The above choice allows us to calculate a non-trivial upper bound on the two-way key rate introduced in \eqnref{eq:r_twoway_UB_mapEF} of the main text, i.e.~$\rtwoway(A\leftrightarrow B) \leq {I(A\!:\!B|F)}$, by evaluating the conditional mutual information for the distribution $\p{ABF}$ in Eq.~\eqref{eqs:table_abe_loss_f2}.
+In what follows, we do this for the 2333- and 2233-scenarios of interest, in which the $\mathsf{Q}$-probabilities in Tab.~\eqref{eqs:table_abe_loss_f2} are determined by the CHSH-optimal measurements~\eqref{eq:standard_measurements} performed on a shared maximally entangled state~$\ket{\Phi^{+}}$---and are given by \eqnref{eqs:biased_CHSH} depending on the key settings $\xk$, $\yk$.